Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades

-In the determination of the modulus $G$, we perform the integration over both the real and imaginary branches of \(\omega\), as shown in Eqs.~(S.4, S.5) of SI \cite{supp}.
+In the determination of the shear modulus $G$, we perform the integration over both the real and imaginary branches of \(\omega\), as shown in Eqs.~(S.4, S.5) of SI \cite{supp}.
 Since the system is relatively small, finite-size effects arise, leading to the presence of non-physical low-frequency modes.
 To address this, a fraction of the small-frequency modes below a cut-off frequency \(\omega_{\rm min}\) is discarded during the integration, as the system cannot support propagating modes with frequencies lower than the speed of sound in the medium.
 The minimum frequency can be estimated as $\omega_{\rm min} = \frac{2\pi}{L} \sqrt{\frac{G}{\rho}}$, where \(L\) is the size of the simulation box, \(\rho\) is the mass density, and \(G\) is the shear modulus \cite{vaibhav2024time}.
-Hence, when performing the finite analytical integration for the modulus calculations, we incorporate all modes with $|\omega| < \omega_{\min}$ to account for the low-frequency contributions below the cut-off.
+Hence, when performing the finite analytical integration for the modulus calculations, we incorporate all modes with $|\omega| < \omega_{\min}$ using analytical theory, to account for the low-frequency contributions below the cut-off (cf. Fig. S2 in the SI \cite{supp}).

-We observed a secondary $\beta$ relaxation \cite{Ngai} in the shear modulus in the frequency domain around 1~Hz.
-This is reflected in the time domain, where $G(t)$ decays at $\tau \sim 1$ s.
+We observe a secondary $\beta$ relaxation \cite{Ngai} in the shear modulus in the frequency domain around 1~Hz.
+This is reflected in the time domain, where $G(t)$ decays on a time-scale $\tau \sim 1$ s.
 Capturing such small frequencies in simulations is very challenging due to system size limitations and the computational cost of Hessian diagonalization.
 To overcome this, we use an analytical-theory extension in the very low-frequency regime, exploiting the known behavior of $\Gamma(\omega)$ and $g(\omega)$ \cite{Zaccone_book}.
-Specifically, we fit $\Gamma(\omega) = a_{0}\,\omega^{2}, \quad g(\omega) = a_{1}\,\omega,$ with $a_{0} =3.1 \times 10^{-18}$ and $a_{1} = 4.5 \times 10^{-16}$ Figs.~S2, S3 corresponding plot in the SI \cite{supp}.
+Specifically, we fit $\Gamma(\omega) = a_{1}\,\omega^{2}, \quad g(\omega) = a_{0}\,\omega,$ with $a_{1} =3.1 \times 10^{-18}$ and $a_{0} = 4.5 \times 10^{-16}$ as shown in Figs.~S2 and S3 of the SI \cite{supp}.
 We then evaluate the additional analytical contribution, obtaining the exact integral solution at finite integration limits for both the real and imaginary parts of the eigenfrequencies.
-In this regime, the friction kernel is found to be on the order of $\nu = 5 \times 10^{22}\,\mathrm{kg/s}$ across the entire deformation frequency range.
+In this regime, the friction kernel is found to be on the order of $\nu = 5 \times 10^{22}\,\mathrm{kg\,s^{-1}}$ across the entire deformation frequency range.